timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 when writing objects to disk:

   - For CRLs, use the value of thisUpdate.
-  - For RPKI Signed Objects, use the CMS signing-time (see ([@!RFC9589])).
+  - For RPKI Signed Objects, use the Cryptographic Message Syntax (CMS) signing-time value [@!RFC9589].
   - For CA and BGPsec Router Certificates, use the value of notBefore.
   - For directories, use any constant value.

 ## Load-Balancing and Testing

-To increase availability during both regular maintenance and exceptional situations, a rsync repository that strives for high availability should be deployed on multiple nodes load-balanced by an Layer 4 load balancer.
+To increase availability during both planned maintenance and exceptional situations, a rsync repository that strives for high availability should be deployed on multiple nodes load-balanced by a Layer 4 load balancer.
 Because rsync sessions use a single TCP connection per synchronisation attempt, there is no need for consistent load-balancing between multiple rsync servers as long as they each provide a consistent view.